Akkana Peck: Presentations and Tutorials

 for more technical audiences.

-Short talks on topics such as
+I have some short talks ready to go on topics such as

 "Walking the San Andreas fault",